 5. financial transactions, both in domestic and in international terms.

 Tax revenue is the result of the application of a tax rate to a tax base.
+Increases in tax base result in more socially acceptable increase in revenue than an increase in the rate, which in turn, in certain macroeconomic conditions, could even backfire.

 Taxes are ranked according to the tax rate: